 The NYT on Poor Students at Rich Universities

-But being involved with higher education institutions shouldn't we be asking deeper questions than those the Times is capable of?
+But shouldn't those of us involved with higher education institutions be asking deeper questions than the Times is capable of asking?
 Questions such as – what benefit can one of these elite institutions offer to a poor young man or woman?
 Is it simply a matter of recruiting him or her?
 Or is there more that needs to be done?

 I don't pretend to know the answers.
 I do know that top private colleges and universities rest to a shocking degree on the elite social capital that wealthy students already possess when they come to their institutions.
 There's a great deal of vanity in these institutions that depends upon the ability of their graduates to use family and friends to enter into elite social circles regardless of the substance of the education, and regardless of the quality, or lack thereof, of the four-year social experience.